jareddonovan/creative-coding-showcase/Raspberry-Pi-set-up.md

 <https://editor.p5js.org/creativecoding/collections/idDLXfg-F>

-* For the sound, set the volume to about 75%.
-If it is all the way up, the sound will drop out.
+* For the sound, it may be necessary to set the volume to about 75%.
+  On the USB speakers I purchased, If it is all the way up the sound will drop out.

 ## Copy over sketches you want to show